pigeonburger/cloudflare-ip/README.md

 The script will check the public IP every 24 hours and automatically update one (or all) of the A records' IP address if they are different.

-Be aware, this only works if your site is on the Cloudflare CDN.
+Be aware, this only works if your content is on the Cloudflare CDN.

 ## Requirements: